moby/moby/docs/reference/api/docker_remote_api_v1.25.md

 which are accessible in the build context (See the [*ADD build command*](../../reference/builder.md#add)).

+The Docker daemon performs a preliminary validation of the `Dockerfile` before starting the build, and returns an error if the syntax is incorrect.
+After that, each instruction is run one-by-one until the ID of the new image is output.

 The build is canceled if the client drops the connection by quitting or being killed.